neurocyte/flow/README.md

 # Flow Control: a programmer's text editor

 This is my Zig text editor.
-It is very much a work-in-progress, but far enough along that I am daily driving it.
+It is under active development, but usually stable and is my daily driver for most things coding related.

 https://github.com/neurocyte/flow/assets/1552770/97aae817-c209-4c08-bc65-0a0bf1f2d4c6